-15 VERBAL UPDATE ON THE PROGRESS WITH THE 2020/21 EXTERNAL AUDIT
+15 VERBAL UPDATE ON THE PROGRESS WITH THE 2020/21 EXTERNAL AUDIT an updated copy of the accounts it was likely they were in the last stage of the audit.

 The Assistant Director of Finance updated members on the progress made in relation to the 2020/21 external audit.